 PAM JONES, Secretary

-Pam Jones is the Deputy Clerk to the Licking County Commissioners Office and has dedicated hundreds of hours to revive the historic Licking County Jail and establish the LCGPS.
-She was the first individual to receive the LCGPS volunteer of the year award in 2015 and her enthusiasm and efforts to protect and preserve the historic jail continues.
-She enjoys contributing her time, expertise and experience to help achieve the short and long term goals of the LCGPS.
+Pam Jones has been employed by Licking County Government since 1998 and has served as the Deputy Clerk to the Licking County Commissioners Office since 2005.
+She has dedicated hundreds of hours to reviving the historic Licking County Jail and her enthusiasm and efforts to protect and preserve the historic jail continues.
+She enjoys contributing her time, expertise, experience, and knowledge to help achieve the short and long-term goals of the LCGPS.

-Doug Pricer is owner of WCLT Radio Inc. He joined the family business on a full time basis upon his graduation from Ohio State University in 1978.
+Doug Pricer is the owner of WCLT Radio Inc. He joined the family business on a full-time basis upon his graduation from Ohio State University in 1978.
 He has served on the board of a variety of charitable and non-profit organizations.
-As a lifelong resident of Licking County he has fond memories of Newark and the downtown area and hopes to contribute to its revitalization.
+As a lifelong resident of Licking County, he has fond memories of Newark and the downtown area and hopes to contribute to its revitalization.

-Lisa Rhodes is honored to be a LCGPS trustee and believes that the renovation of Newark’s historic jail is an important component to further enhance revitalization and tourism to the downtown area.
+Lisa Rhodes is honored to be an LCGPS Trustee and believes that the renovation of Newark’s historic jail is an important component to further enhance revitalization and tourism to the downtown area.
 She hopes to offer her love of history and community in the effort to preserve this beautiful landmark.

 Nelson Smith currently serves as Chairman of the Board of The Energy Cooperative.
 He is the former Publisher of The Utica Herald, The Heath News, Newark Air Force Base On Target and The Pataskala Post.
 He is also one of the original owners of Chapel Hill Golf Course in Knox County.
 Nelson is actually a former resident of the Licking County Jail, having lived his teenage years in the jail’s top floor apartment with his sister Kathy and mother, Nora Smith.
 His mother was hired by Sheriff McElroy as Matron and Head Cook for the jail.